IAMCODERGIT/Practice_demo/README.md

 # Practice_demo
-This is Repo for learning Git and GitHub  Commands Author Pritish
+This is Repo for learning Git and GitHub  Commands.
+Author:- Pritish